Eschatologue/CM_wiki/docs/spells/casting-spells.md

 When you cast a spell, you expend a slot of that spell's level or higher, effectively “filling” a slot with the spell.
 Imagine a spell slot is a groove of a certain size—small for a level 1 slot and larger for a higher-level spell.
 A level 1 spell fits into a slot of any size, but a level 2 spell fits only into a slot that's at least level 2.
 So when a level 3 Wizard casts Magic Missile, a level 1 spell, that Wizard spends one of four level 1 slots and has three remaining.

-Finishing a Long Rest restores any expended spell slots.
+Finishing a **:rest-long: Long Rest** restores any expended spell slots.

 ## Casting without Slots